-The butterflies are a symbol of how one transitions from one phase in their life to the other.
-When Nazarah passed away, there was an arch of butterflies placed over the hospital's room threshold in the NICU, which is the staff's way of informing everyone an infant has expired.
-From that moment on, and to keep Nazarah close to her heart, Tameka became fixated on the beautiful creature.
-It is now her special way of never forgetting the precious gift of life God chose her to carry.
+Butterflies are a symbol of how one transitions from one phase in their life to the other—signifying hope and rebirth.
+When Nazarah passed away, an arch of butterflies was placed over the hospital's room threshold in the NICU.
+That was the staff's way of informing other staff an infant had expired.

 After learning the significance, I became fixated on the beautiful creature and now collect and incorporate them into my daily life.
 That is my special way of never forgetting the precious gift of life God chose me to carry.

 One of my mantras is "How can you shrink if you’ve never been shrunk?"®™ for I believe you had to have experienced something life and mind-altering to fully understand and grasp the magnitude of trauma and how it can change the trajectory of a person's journey.